CtrlAltJon/UnifiDreamMachine/README.md

 # DMSE_status.sh

-Bash script to collect system status information from a UniFi Dream Machine and send a formatted status message to a Telegram channel using a bot.
+Bash script to collect system status information from a UniFi Dream Machine and send a formatted status message to a Telegram channel using a bot.<br>
 Tested on Dream Machine Special Edition.

 ## Features